menegall/fat_piggies_game/docs/NEW_POWERUP.md

 }
 ```

-_Note: If your powerup uses an existing modifier (velocity, acceleration, mass, health, input), you
+*Note: If your powerup uses an existing modifier (velocity, acceleration, mass, health, input), you
-can skip this step._
+can skip this step.*

 ### Step 4: Add Powerup Textures to Assets

-Add your powerup texture to `assets/events/items.png`.
-The game uses a sprite sheet:
+Add your powerup texture to `assets/events/`.

-* Grid size: 2x2 (2 rows, 2 columns)
-* Total frames: 4 animated frames
-* Animation time: 2.0 seconds

-Add your texture to this sprite sheet and note its position (row, column).

 ### Step 5: Register Texture Configuration